hoangcuongbk80/VoteGrasp/README.md

-# Context-Aware Grasp Detection for Target Objects in Cluttered Scenes Using Deep Hough Voting

-## Introduction
-This repository is code release for our VoteGrasp paper.

-In this repository, we provide implementation of the proposed method (with Pytorch):
-1. VoteGrasp model can be found in [models/votegrasp.py](https://github.com/votegrasp/votegrasp/blob/master/models/votegrasp.py)
-2. Context learning module and grasp generation module can be found in [models/proposal_module.py](https://github.com/votegrasp/votegrasp/blob/master/models/proposal_module.py)
-3. Loss function can found in [models/loss_helper.py](https://github.com/votegrasp/votegrasp/blob/master/models/loss_helper.py)

 ## Installation

 Install [Pytorch](https://pytorch.org/get-started/locally/) and [Tensorflow](https://github.com/tensorflow/tensorflow) (for TensorBoard).
 It is required that you have access to GPUs.
 The code is tested with Ubuntu 16.04, Pytorch v1.1, TensorFlow v1.14, CUDA 10.0 and cuDNN v7.4.